-In 1966, at the age of 11, Jeff had the opportunity to travel for several months in the Far East.
+In 1966, at the age of 11, Jeff Finder had the opportunity to travel for several months in the Far East.
 There he was exposed to the culture and martial arts of Japan, China, the Philippines and Thailand.
 Though he didn’t begin formal training in the arts until graduating from UC Berkeley (’77) with a BA in History (Asian focus), through his teen years he worked out with friends who did Taekwondo, Judo, and Chinese kung-fu.
 In college he took Aikido classes at Cal under Shiohira-sensei (Ki Society) and Kajukenbo with Don Roelle, who was at that time a black belt candidate under master Al Reyes Sr.

-In 1977 Jeff began his formal martial arts career, enrolling in Bok-Fu Kenpo in Berkeley, California.
+In 1977 Jeff Finder began his formal martial arts career, enrolling in Bok-Fu Kenpo in Berkeley, California.
 He did most of his training under Sifu Al Thomas, earning a black belt in this system through the School of the White Tiger.
 This was a good foundation in physical training.
 Forms, sparring and bag work were practiced daily.
 This was an “old style” school, with bloodstained mats, holes in the walls and duct tape on the heavy bags.
 At one time there were 135 students; one day, Sifu Thomas cut 100 and put the rest on probation.
 A month later there were 6 left; two eventually received black belts (Marc Sabin being the other one).
 During the next 12 years this would be his primary art, but he would also cross train to varying degrees in Aikido, Gracie Jujitsu (with Cesar and Ralph Gracie), Muay Thai, Silat, Tai Chi Chuan, and later on Wing Chun through advanced instructors under GM Chris Chan.

-In 1979 Jeff met Bob Flores in Santa Cruz, a native Filipino who had trained alongside Leo Gaje in Pekiti Tirsia in their youth.
+In 1979 Jeff Finder met Bob Flores in Santa Cruz, a native Filipino who had trained alongside Leo Gaje in Pekiti Tirsia in their youth.
 This was Jeff’s introduction to the Filipino martial arts (FMA).
 For several years the little bit he learned from Bob, plus Dan Inosanto’s book “Filipino Martial Arts” were all he had to go on.
-Then, in 1985 while attending a Max Pallens karate tournament in San Leandro, Jeff watched a demo of several different FMA systems, including one by the Serrada Escrima Association of Stockton, under the late grandmaster Angel Cabales, who was a living legend in the art.
+Then, in 1985 while attending Max Pallen‘s karate tournament in San Leandro, Jeff watched a demo of several different FMA systems, including one by the Serrada Escrima Association of Stockton, under the late Grandmaster Angel Cabales, who was a living legend in the art.
 Jeff attended a 2-day seminar the following weekend and became a student of the system.

-Angel first sent him to train under Anthony Davis, who lived 35 miles away.
+Angel Cabales first sent Jeff Finder to train under Anthony Davis, who lived 35 miles away.
 After a year of study there, Jeff was accepted as a private student with GM Cabales.
 For the next 1-1/2 years he commuted to Stockton weekly, a 150 mile round trip from Berkeley, to practice in Angel’s living room, frequently with more advanced students such as master Sultan Uddin and soon-to-be master Wade Williams.
 Often after a day of training, Jeff would accompany Angel to the Stockton academy in the evening to work out with the students there.
 Jeff received his Advanced Certificate (#33) on December 30, 1987, the same day Wade received his Master’s Certificate.

-Although not yet certified, Jeff began teaching Serrada Escrima at the White Tiger in Oakland under the auspices of GM Cabales.
+Although not yet certified, Jeff Finder began teaching Serrada Escrima at the White Tiger in Oakland under the auspices of GM Cabales.
 In February of 1987, Angel did a seminar at White Tiger with several of his top students at that time, including Sultan Uddin, Wade Williams, Carlito Bonjoc, David Mah, Anthony Davis and others, to promote the school as the official Bay Area Cabales Serrada academy under instructorship of Jeff Finder.

 Another facet of Jeff’s training began in early 1987 when he began studying Tai Chi Chuan under the late master John K. Wong, founder of the Wu Shing Academy in Suisun, California.
 Jeff was originally attracted by John’s ability to translate the relationship between hard and soft styles of martial arts, but soon discovered much more.
-“Uncle John”, as he was known to his students, started out under Kempo grandmaster William “Thunderbolt” Chow in Hawaii.
+“Uncle John”, as he was known to his students, started out under Kempo Grandmaster William “Thunderbolt” Chow in Hawaii.
 There he befriended Adriano Emperado, who would become a co-founder and head of the Kajukenbo system.
 John Wong was the first mainland administrator for Kajukenbo, overseeing at one time 3,000 schools!
 Eventually he left the politics behind to teach his grandfather’s system of Tai Chi.

 Besides the martial arts, John came from a Kahuna family and was into healing and spirituality.
 Jeff had long been a student of the writings of Max Freedom Long about the Hawaiian religion of Huna.
 John became a mentor in this area, and much of this phase of study was devoted to Applied Kinesiology for the body, and spiritual discussions to develop appreciation for higher levels of consciousness.
 A practicing meditator since the age of 18 (transcendental meditation, Aikido meditations, guided visualization, etc), these years with John not only tied together different aspects of martial arts but also tied together the link between the physical and psychic arts.
 Jeff eventually earned a black belt in Chuan-fa through his studies here.